 Monitoring Key Performance Indicators (KPIs)

 You cannot improve what you do not measure.
 Statistics provide tangible metrics—such as sales, costs, churn rate, and conversion rate—that reveal how well your business is performing.
 Rather than throwing darts in the dark, analyzing your KPIs shows what’s working and what needs adjusting.
-This approach replaces guesswork with real evidence, ensuring your strategy stays on track for success.
+This approach replaces guesswork with real evidence, making sure your strategy stays on track for success.

 Data-Driven Decisions Pay Off